pupil-labs/pupil-docs/src/core/best-practices.md

 This enables unified and time-synchronised collection of measurements with other [LSL supported devices](https://labstreaminglayer.readthedocs.io/info/supported_devices.html).

-The plugin synchronizes Capture's own clock, 'Pupil Time', with the pylsl.local_clock().
+The plugin synchronizes Capture's own clock, Pupil Time, with the pylsl.local_clock().
 This allows the recording of native Capture timestamps and removes the necessity of manually synchronizing timestamps after the effect, which makes for an accurate and easy to implement solution.